Nuclear power in the United States: Public opinion

-The Gallup organization, which has periodically polled US opinion on nuclear power since 1994, found in March 2016 that, for the first time, a majority (54%) opposed nuclear power, versus 44% in favor.
-In polls from 2004 through 2015, a majority had supported nuclear power. support peaked at 62% in 2010, and has been in decline since.
+The Gallup organization, which has periodically polled U.S. public opinion on nuclear power since 1994, found in March 2016 that, for the first time, a majority (54%) opposed nuclear power, versus 44% in favor.
+In polls from 2004 through 2015, a majority had supported nuclear power.
+Support peaked at 62% in 2010.

-According to a CBS News poll, what had been growing acceptance of nuclear power in the United States was eroded sharply following the 2011 Japanese nuclear accidents, with support for building nuclear power plants in the U.S. dropping slightly lower than it was immediately after the Three Mile Island accident in 1979.
-Only 43 percent of those polled after the Fukushima nuclear emergency said they would approve building new power plants in the United States.
-A Washington Post-ABC poll conducted in April 2011 found that 64 percent of Americans opposed the construction of new nuclear reactors.
+According to a CBS News poll, what had been growing acceptance of nuclear power in the United States was eroded sharply following the 2011 Japanese nuclear accidents, with support for building nuclear power plants in the US dropping slightly lower than it was immediately after the Three Mile Island accident in 1979.
+Only 43% of those polled after the Fukushima nuclear emergency said they would approve building new power plants in the US.
+A Washington Post–ABC poll conducted in April 2011 found that 64% of Americans opposed the construction of new nuclear reactors.
 A survey sponsored by the Nuclear Energy Institute, conducted in September 2011, found that "62 percent of respondents said they favor the use of nuclear energy as one of the ways to provide electricity in the United States, with 35 percent opposed".

-According to a 2012 Pew Research Center poll, 44 percent of Americans favored and 49 percent opposed the promotion of increased use of nuclear power.
+According to a 2012 Pew Research Center poll, 44% of Americans favored and 49% opposed the promotion of increased use of nuclear power.

-A January 2014 Rasmussen poll found likely US voters split nearly evenly on whether to build more nuclear power plants, 39 percent in favor, versus 37 percent opposed, with an error margin of 3 percent.
+A January 2014 Rasmussen poll found likely US voters split nearly evenly on whether to build more nuclear power plants, 39% in favor, versus 37% opposed, with an error margin of 3%.

-Knowledge and familiarity to nuclear power are generally associated with higher support for the technology.
-A study shows that those who feel more educated about nuclear power also have a more positive opinion towards it; in addition, people who live near nuclear power plants also tend to be largely more in support of nuclear power than the general public.
+Knowledge and familiarity of nuclear power are generally associated with higher support for the technology.
+A study conducted by Ann Bisconti shows that those who feel more educated about nuclear power also have a more positive opinion towards it; in addition, people who live near nuclear power plants also tend to be largely more in support of nuclear power than the general public.

-Decreasing public support is seen as one of the causes for the premature closure of many plants in the United States.
+Decreasing public support is seen as one of the causes for the premature closure of many nuclear power plants in the United States.

+However, U.S. public support has been steadily increasing from 2016 to 2025, with a majority (51%) once again favoring nuclear energy use in 2022, and as of 2025 has gone up to a near record high of 61% in favor.

 Economics

-The low price of natural gas in the US since 2008 has spurred construction of gas-fired power plants as an alternative to nuclear plants.
+The low price of natural gas in the United States since 2008 has spurred construction of gas-fired power plants as an alternative to nuclear plants.
 In August 2011, the head of America's largest nuclear utility said that this was not the time to build new nuclear plants, not because of political opposition or the threat of cost overruns, but because of the low price of natural gas.
 John Rowe, head of Exelon, said “Shale [gas] is good for the country, bad for new nuclear development".